Picatout/Boardview/readme.md

 ## 2021-12-22

-I prepared a Windows  for the new [lazarus/free pascal version v1.0](lazarus-source/boardview-setup.exe).
+I prepared a Windows  for the new [boardview-laz version v1.0](lazarus-source/boardview-setup.exe).

 At first dialog of installation choose the option **install only for me** so the application will be installed in **%homepath\AppData\Local\Programs\Boardview-laz**.
 Otherwise it will be install in **C:\program (x86) files\boardview-laz**  and write access will be denied.
 The application require write access